wmdev0808/PHP/challenge-001/README.md

 ## 40. Manage Passwords Like This For The Remainder of Your Career

+- About

+  Up until this point, we've been storing passwords in clear text (gasp)!
+Let's fix that.
+In this episode, we'll discuss the importance of password hashing, and why it's necessary to protect your users' sensitive data.
+We'll also discuss the Bcrypt algorithm, and how it can be used to generate secure hashes.

+- Things You'll Learn

+  - Functioning registration system and simplified route middleware discussed.

+  - Password security and hashing revisited for improved user experience.

+  - Storing passwords in clear text identified as a significant security concern.

+  - PHP's built-in function, `password_hash`, introduced for hashing passwords.

+  - Bcrypt algorithm recommended as a secure password hashing method.

+  - Hashed password storage demonstrated for better security.

+  - Importance of using hashed passwords in all user registration systems emphasized.

 ## 41. Log In and Log Out

 # 6. Refactoring Techniques